-The demand for summer holidays is booming, but most travel insurance policies offer little to no Coronavirus cover.
-We explain what you need to do to ensure you're protected if you're heading abroad.
+We explain what you need to do to ensure you're protected if you're heading abroad, including coronavirus cover.

-As the lockdown slowly lifts and Brits rush to book summer getaways despite a lack of clarity about when they’ll be able to travel overseas, we explain exactly what you need to know to ensure both you and your money are protected in these unprecedented times.
+As Brits rush to book summer getaways despite a lack of clarity about when they’ll be able to travel overseas, we explain exactly what you need to know to ensure both you and your money are protected in these unprecedented times.

 Check your cover before you buy

-As mentioned above, there are a few insurers that now offer protection against coronavirus-related issues, but it’s worth checking exactly what each covers.
+Some travel insurance providers now offer cover for coronavirus-related issues, but it’s worth checking exactly what each one covers.

-The Post Office offers a similar policy, but you must travel to an area where there’s no advice against travel by the Foreign and Commonwealth Office or the UK Government.
+The Post Office offers trip cancellation and curtailment cover, but you must travel to an area where there’s no advice against travel by the Foreign and Commonwealth Office (FCO) or the UK Government.

 “It is more important than ever for customers to shop around for cover from different providers and check the policy wording before purchasing a policy to ensure that they are clear about what they are covered for,” said Patrick Ikhena, former head of travel at CompareTheMarket.

 “It also remains important for people to declare any pre-existing medical conditions – such as diabetes, for example – to ensure that their coverage takes this into account.